slatedocs/slate/source/includes/v4/_tours.md

 - featured, boolean flag of whether the tour is featured or not
 - bookable, boolean flag of whether the tour is bookable in the current scope or not
 - registerable, boolean flag of whether the tour is public registerable or not
+- equipment, boolean flag of wheather additional equipment is available (or necessary) for booking of tour

 plus blocks of attributes for category, picture, location and audiences.